sgwilym/nova-deno/deno.novaextension/README.md

 All of those can be defined at a per-project level, including an import map to use.

-## Known bugs 🪳
+## Known limitations

-There are a few bugs which are out of my hands.
-I'm doing my best to follow up with both Panic and the Deno team to resolve them.
+There are a few limitations which I'm doing my best to resolve with the help of Panic.

-- Many code actions (e.g. automatic imports) do not work.
-- Autocompletions are only displayed when certain characters are input (`., \, ', /, @, <, #`).
 - The **Jump to definition** command does not work for values defined within external dependencies.
-- JSDocs are not displayed in hovercards

 ## Mega Shoutouts 📣